S133P6 – Words to live by: the duty of service

 The servant-master relationship that Jesus illustrates here reminds me of the child-parent relationship.
 When I was a kid, I expected to receive something when I did my chores.
 I thought I deserved some kind of reward for obeying my parents.
 I did not view obedience as something that my parents deserved for free as their right, but that is the way I should have viewed it.
 In the same way, we must obey God because He deserves obedience, and that good service is not something He must purchase in some way.
 We do not barter with him.
 We do not view obedience as an option or something we choose to do only if and when we receive a certain payment.
 When we serve God with the expectation that He will repay us with service, we are doing nothing more than trying to manipulate him.

 If we survey our past, it is likely we will be able to identify times when we did something for God then waited for what we would get from him in return.
-Whether your service is giving money or letting someone stay in your home or serving others by discipling them, we must view everything we do as service to God in the manner Jesus indicates here.
-It is simply our duty to serve God.
+Whether your service is giving money or letting someone stay in your home or serving others by discipling them, we must view everything we do as service to God in the manner Jesus indicates here; it is simply our duty to serve God.
 When we are finished, we have no expectation to be served in return.
 We simply gladly move forward with continuing our service to him.
 He is the end of our service, not ourselves.
-Father, help us to serve You out of duty in obedience without the expectation of being served in return.
+Father, help us to serve You out of joyful duty in obedience without the expectation of being served in return.